kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

     EOF
     ```

-    > **NOTE:** If you have a Service Instance created earlier, remember to change `spec.instanceRef.name` to your Service Instance name.
+    > **NOTE:** If you use an existing Service Instance, change **spec.instanceRef.name** to the name of your Service Instance.

-    > **NOTE:** You can use existing Service Binding and go to 6 point, but good practice is creating Service Binding per application.

-5. Check if the Service Binding was created successfully by checking that last of conditions is `Ready True`:
+5. Check if the ServiceBinding CR was created successfully.
+The last condition in the CR status should state `Ready True`:

     ```bash
     kubectl get servicebinding $NAME -n $NAMESPACE -o=jsonpath="{range .status.conditions[*]}{.type}{'\t'}{.status}{'\n'}{end}"
     ```

-6. Create a Service Binding Usage CR.
+6. Create a ServiceBindingUsage CR:

     ```yaml
     cat <<EOF | kubectl apply -f -